sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/instruct/index.md

 hidden: false
 ---

-TODO: flatten out these methods for now?

-TODO: rename: 'extracting tables', 'extracting lists', 'extracting queries' ... (probably won't have a ton)

-Configure document data extractions using Sensible Instruct, powered by large-language models (LLM) such as GPT-4.
+TODO rewrite intro

+Write prompts for large-language models (LLM)  to configure document data extractions.
+Sensible's prompt-authoring environment is called Sensible Instruct.
 Sensible Instruct is an AI-powered subset of *SenseML*, Sensible's JSON-based document extraction query language.
 By combining Sensible Instruct and SenseML, you can extract data from a range of document types, from highly structured business forms to unstructured research documents.

 See the following topics for tips on configuring extractions in Sensible Instruct: